priyaaank/roadtripp/_trips/leh-ladakh-adventure.md

       notes: "Spacious rooms and comfortable.
 Mixed service experience.
 Breakfast was not great when we turned up early morning, it got better later"

   - day: 10
-    title: "Our drive from Chandigarh to Jispa"
+    title: "Chandigarh to Jispa - Into the Heart of the Himalayas – With a Worry Tucked In"
-    date: "3 June 2025"
+    date: "2 June 2025"
     featured_image: "/assets/images/leh-main.jpg"
-    description: "We kicked off the day early, setting out from Chandigarh around 7:10 AM, with the mountains on our mind and adventure in the air.
-After a few hours on the road, we pulled over for a break at a small roadside café called The Diaig.
-With steaming tea and a chilled shake to wake us up, we stretched our legs and soaked in the fresh air before setting off again.
-Soon after, the Beas River joined us on our journey, flowing gracefully alongside the road, twisting and turning just like us.
-Its constant presence felt like a silent travel companion, keeping us company as we drove deeper into Himachal.
-As the altitude began to rise, we were excited to take the legendary Rohtang Pass—but to our disappointment, passes for travel beyond Rohtang weren’t being issued that day.
-So, we took the alternate route through the Atal Tunnel, a 10 km marvel of engineering.
-The moment we emerged from the tunnel, everything changed—the temperature dropped, the breeze turned chilly, and suddenly, we were surrounded by towering peaks and pine-laced air.
-The scenery was nothing short of magical.
-We pulled over by the river—now the Chenab—to take photos and feel the icy water on our hands.
-It was one of those moments where time slows down, and nature quietly leaves you speechless.
-After a little more winding through the mountains, we finally reached our stop for the night: Gemur Khar Banjara, a peaceful resort nestled between Keylong and Jispa.
-Surrounded by valleys, river sounds, and cool mountain air, it felt like we had truly entered the heart of the Himalayas."
+    description: "We kicked off the day early, setting out from Chandigarh around 7:10 AM, with the mountains calling and our spirits ready for the adventure ahead.
+After a few hours on the road, we took a much-needed break at a cozy roadside café called The Diaig.
+Steaming chai and a chilled shake were the perfect pick-me-ups as we stretched our legs and breathed in the fresh mountain air.
+Not long after, the Beas River joined our journey—its turquoise waters flowing gracefully beside us, as if guiding the way.
+The road twisted and climbed through the foothills of Himachal, with the river dancing beside us like a quiet travel companion.
+We had hoped to cross the famous Rohtang Pass, but to our disappointment, passes for beyond Rohtang weren’t being issued that day.
+Instead, we took the Atal Tunnel—a 10 km engineering marvel that slices through the mountains.
+The moment we emerged from its shadowy tunnel walls, it felt like stepping into a different world.
+The air was cooler, crisper.
+The landscape had changed—pine trees, snow-capped peaks, and an instant drop in temperature wrapped us in that unmistakable Himalayan embrace.
+Somewhere along the Chenab River, we stopped to take in the scenery.
+The icy water begged to be touched, the silence begged to be heard.
+It was one of those rare moments where time slows down and lets you just be.
+Eventually, winding through narrow roads and mountain valleys, we arrived at Gemur Khar Banjara, a peaceful resort nestled between Keylong and Jispa.
+It was picture-perfect—tucked amidst hills, with river sounds in the background and crisp, pine-scented air all around.
+But the beauty of the place was dulled a little by two unsettling things.
+First, our daughter’s condition had worsened.
+The altitude seemed to have triggered gastroenteritis, and she was constantly nauseous, weak, and unable to eat.
+Second, as if on cue, the car flashed a warning: DEF Sub-System Error.
+The dreaded alert meant that if we drove another 400 km without resolving it, the car would refuse to start again.
+And with no phone network, no workshops, and a rough, high-altitude drive to Leh ahead of us the next day, we were faced with a decision: Turn back to Chandigarh, playing it safe but undoing a week’s journey?
+Or press ahead to Leh, hoping the car (and we) could make it without further trouble?
+Night fell with more questions than answers.
+Wrapped in warm quilts and silence, we stared at the ceiling, each of us carrying a pocket of anxiety.
+Would the car start in the morning?
+Would our daughter feel better?
+Could we really make it across some of the highest motorable roads in the world without help?
+Tomorrow, we’d have to decide.
+But for tonight, we rested—hoping morning would bring clarity, courage, and a little luck."
     highlights:
       - "✅ Location is very serene facing mountains and a river"
-      - "✅ Drive was smooth"
+      - "✅ Drive was beautiful.
+Temprature dropped significantly requiring electric blankets and hoodies"
+      - "✅ Met other fellow travellers who were visiting Jispa on a short trip from Mumbai"
+      - "❌ Day ending with a DEF error in the car"
+      - "❌ Daughter down with gastroenteritis causing nausea and stomach cramps"
     photos:
       - image: "/assets/images/day9-chandigarh-greatkhalidabha.jpg"
         caption: "Sampling unimpressive food at the Great Khali Dabha"